 Pilguse’s old-established manor complex is located in West-coast of Saaremaa, on the bank of Nigu bay.
-History of the manor started in 1558, when land was given to Hinrich Billinghusen.
+Pilguse Manor dates back to 1558 and is set in 90 hectares of absolutely gorgeous and unique land.
 The roots of their family date back to 1501 in Lybeck where H. Billingshusen has been mentioned amongst local patricians.

 Pilguse manor is the childhood home of the notorious seafarer, around the world sailor and the discoverer of the Antarctic mainland – Fabian Gottlieb Benjamin von Bellingshausen, who was an admiral in Russian Czar Navy.